telwoo/final-project/README.md

 - The statsmodels.api OLS() function was used as it allows easy calculation of p-values for training feature coefficients.
 - The sklearn.linear_model LinearRegression() function was used as it allows easy calculation of the testing $R^2$ quantity.
 Both implementations gave the same interpretations of the data.

+### Confusion matrix not used for ...
+The confusion matrix is used to tell you how many predictions were classified correctly or incorrectly.
+You are looking at a regression model, which gives you a continous output (not classification).

 ### Description of current accuracy score
 There are two important considerations from the modelling.
 Do the features used contribute significantly to the model?
 What is the model accuracy?